Skip to main content

 Is my copy of Rubaiyat of Omar Khayyam a first edition?

-A first edition of Rubaiyat of Omar Khayyam by translated by Edward FitzGerald (Bernard Quaritch) is identified by: First edition, published anonymously (FitzGerald's name appears nowhere in the pamphlet), containing seventy-five quatrains.
+A first edition of Rubaiyat of Omar Khayyam by translated by Edward FitzGerald (Bernard Quaritch) is identified by: First edition, published anonymously (FitzGerald's name appears nowhere; his authorship was not public until 1875), containing seventy-five quatrains preceded by his prose introduction.

 How do I tell the first printing from a later one?